darglein/saiga/README.md

 ## History

- * 2014 January: Development start as a private OpenGL framework for university projects
+ * January 2014: Development start as a private OpenGL framework for university projects.
- * 2015 September: The name SAIGA was chosen as a reference to the [saiga antelope](https://en.wikipedia.org/wiki/Saiga_antelope).
+ * September 2015: The name SAIGA was chosen as a reference to the [saiga antelope](https://en.wikipedia.org/wiki/Saiga_antelope).
- * 2014 April - 2016 December: Development of the game [Redie](http://store.steampowered.com/app/536990/).
+ * April 2014 - December 2016: Development of the game [Redie](http://store.steampowered.com/app/536990/).
 In this time most of SAIGA's functionality was added so it could be used as a lightweight game engine.
- * 2017 January - 2017 August: Increased usability and documentation in preparation of the open source release
+ * January 2017 - August 2017: Increased usability and documentation in preparation of the open source release.
- * 2017 9.
-August: SAIGA goes Open-Source
+ * August 2017: Open-Source Release.

 ## Supported Compilers

  * g++ 5.4 or newer
- * Visual Studio 2015 and newer
+ * Visual Studio 2015 or newer
  * clang++ 3.8 or newer

 ## Supported Operating Systems